Frivox1/tic_track/README.md

 # Tic Track: Task Manager

 ## Description
-TaskMaster is an intuitive and efficient task management application designed to help users organize their projects and daily tasks.
+Tic Track is an intuitive and efficient task management application designed to help users organize their projects and daily tasks.
 Using a Kanban approach, the app provides a clear and structured view of your tasks, allowing you to track them from creation to completion.
-With customizable labels, a calendar view, and a minimalist Pomodoro timer, TaskMaster offers a comprehensive solution for managing your tasks and boosting productivity.
+With customizable labels, a calendar view, and a minimalist Pomodoro timer, Tic Track offers a comprehensive solution for managing your tasks and boosting productivity.

 ## Main Features